Few-Shot Object Detection: A Comprehensive Survey: Dual-Branch Meta Learning

 \subsubsectionspace{Aggregation Operation} In the most simple case, the support vectors $\featS$ and the query features $\featQ$ are multiplied channel-wise:

 where $\odot$ denotes the Hadamard product.

 Moreover, different aggregation operations are explored in the state of the art.
-In GenDet~\cite{GenDet-tnnls2021} support features are convolved / correlated with the query features.
-Li~\etal~\cite{OneShotWithoutFinetuning-arxiv2020} (OSWF) use cosine similarity between each element of $\featQ$ and $\featS$, which resembles $\Aggregator_{mult}$ in Eq.~\ref{eq:Agg_simple}, but with an additional scaling factor.
+In AttentionRPN~\cite{AttentionRPN-cvpr2020} and GenDet~\cite{GenDet-tnnls2021} support features are convolved / correlated with the query features.
+Li~\etal~\cite{OneShotWithoutFinetuning-arxiv2020} (OSWF) use cosine similarity between each element of $\featQ$ and $\featS$, which resembles $\Aggregator_{mult}$ in \autoref{eq:Agg_simple}, but with an additional scaling factor.

 Michaelis~\etal~\cite{OSIS-arxiv2018} (OSIS), \cite{ClosingGeneralizationGap-arxiv2020} (CGG) calculate the $\ell^1$-distance at each position and concatenate the resulting similarity features to the query features.
-Compared to cosine similarity, the $\ell^1$-distance is a different but also effective way to measure similarity.
-The query features themselves still contain relevant information.
-Afterwards, a $1{\times}1$ convolution (denoted by $\Phi_{comb}$) is applied to halve the number of channels, such that it is equal to the initial number of channels.
+Xiao~\etal~\cite{FSDetView-eecv2020} (FsDetView) use a more complex aggregation operation by combining channel-wise multiplication as in $\Aggregator_{mult}$ with subtraction and query features themselves similar to~\cite{ClosingGeneralizationGap-arxiv2020}:

 where $\left[ \cdot, \cdot \right]$ denotes channel-wise concatenation.